- Case Studies >

-Elios 3 Helps Luxembourg 3D Map Slate Mine Turned into Museum
+Elios 3 Helps Luxembourg 3D Map Slate Mine Turned Into Museum

 Luxembourg's division of Mines, Mining, and Quarries used the Elios 3 to 3D map an old slate quarry that was being turned into a museum.

-Benefits in a nutshell
+Benefits in a Nutshell

-Using the Elios 3 to capture LiDAR data inside the quarry or mine’s galleries allowed authorities to map areas they could not safely enter.
+Safety Using the Elios 3 to capture LiDAR data inside the quarry or mine’s galleries allowed authorities to map areas they could not safely enter.

-3D maps were essential to map the mine but it was hard to achieve with a handheld LiDAR scanner, and making them with aerial photogrammetry would have been a slow and challenging process.
-The Elios 3’s LiDAR sensor allowed Luxembourg authorities to make 3D maps of all the mine’s chambers quickly and efficiently.
+Indoor 3D Maps 3D maps were essential to map the mine but it was hard to achieve with a handheld LiDAR scanner, and making them with aerial photogrammetry would have been a slow and challenging process.
+The Elios 3’s LiDAR sensor allowed Luxembourg authorities to make 3D maps of all the mine’s chambers quickly and efficiently. |

-Data from the 3D models helped calculate data like the thickness of the ground in order to make stability determinations.
+Stability determinations Data from the 3D models helped calculate data like the thickness of the ground in order to make stability determinations. |

 Hundreds of years ago, mining extraction and underground quarrying activities were the biggest industry in the country of Luxembourg.